prometheus/docs/content/docs/guides/first_steps.md

 ## Configuring Prometheus

 Prometheus configuration is [YAML](http://www.yaml.org/start.html).
-The Prometheus download comes with a sample configuration in a file called `prometheus.yml` that's a good place to get started.
+The Prometheus download comes with a sample configuration in a file called `prometheus.yml` that is a good place to get started.

-We've stripped out the comments in the example file to make it more succinct.
+We've stripped out most of the comments in the example file to make it more succinct (comments are the lines prefixed with a `#`).

 ```language-yaml
 global: